MediaMath/lambda-cron/README.md

 #### stop

-Disable LambdaCron, it won't run until it is enabled (#start command)
+Disable LambdaCron, and it won't run until it is enabled (#start command) again.

 Parameters: